dorenproctor/scheduled-increment-file/README.md

 This project is a simple scheduled CI/CD Proof Of Concept using GitHub Actions.

-It runs every hour and increments the number in increment.txt then updates the number in the README as well.
+It runs once a day and increments the number in increment.txt then updates the number in the README as well.

-It has been run 47 times
+It has been run 0 times since last reset.